 Steps to getting an emotional support animal

-- Connect with a licensed mental health professional
+- Connect with a licensed mental health professional in our network

 - Properly use your ESA letter

 If you believe you would benefit from an emotional support animal, complete the ESA Questionnaire in the link below see if you qualify for a legitimate ESA letter.

 Emotional support animals are available to individuals that are suffering from a disability, which can be in the form of a mental illness or emotional distress condition.
 Pursuant to federal law, an ESA recommendation letter must come from a licensed health care provider, but recognizing that you may have a condition that could benefit from professional help is always the first and most important step of addressing a potential mental or emotional illness.

 There are several conditions recognized in the Diagnostic and Statistical Manual (DSM V) for which an emotional support animal can be beneficial.
 These include:

 If you think you may be suffering from one of these conditions, or if you are unsure about what condition you may have but have been suffering ongoing mental or emotional distress, the next step is to reach out to a licensed professional for help.
 If you would like to look for a licensed professional with specific knowledge about emotional support animals, you may search for one here.